 Let’s introduce our new joiners.
 First up we have John McGhee, James Evans and Andrew Royce.
 Despite the photo, they are not a boy band (sorry chaps!).

 John is a tremendously experienced tax adviser whose 20-year career spans PwC, Deloitte and 13-years at EY.
 At EY he worked in the human capital team and led a global mobility unit for two and half years.

 At ForrestBrown, John will be working within our quality assurance team as well as developing relationships with our partners.
 Using his leadership experience in the tax industry, he will also be contributing to our people development within ForrestBrown.
 John has a long-standing interest in renewables and alternative fuels.
 He got on board early with this by driving a Mark I Toyota Prius.

 James Evans takes a new role at ForrestBrown: front of house.
 As we have expanded over two floors of our headquarters at Grosvenor House it became ever more important to coordinate visitors coming in and out of the building.
 James was the perfect fit for that and is the face and voice of ForrestBrown to people who visit our offices.
 He meets and greets clients and takes care of everyone in the building.

 Andy Royce made up the March trio, and he joined us as a tax associate.
 After completing a law degree at the University of Nottingham, Andy worked in the legal expenses insurance industry.
 Now he is progressing through our Learning Lab as he works towards his ATT qualification.

 The guys that took us to the 50 mark

-Following hot in their footsteps came another four new joiners in four different parts of the business.
+Following hot in their footsteps came another three new joiners in three different parts of the business.